How to prepare for Brexit – checklist

 There are also some actions in relation to VAT:

-Accounting for import VAT: If the UK leaves the EU without a deal, after 29 March, importers will be able to declare and recover import VAT in their next VAT return, rather than when their goods arrive at the UK border.
+Accounting for import VAT: If the UK leaves the EU without a deal importers will be able to declare and recover import VAT in their next VAT return, rather than when their goods arrive at the UK border.
 This is called VAT postponed accounting.
 To do this they will need to provide their VAT registration number on their customs declaration.
-From 29 March if the UK leaves the EU without a deal, it will also be possible to use VAT postponed accounting when they import from the rest of the world.
+If the UK leaves the EU without a deal, it will also be possible to use VAT postponed accounting when they import from the rest of the world.

-VAT registration checks: Businesses that currently use the EU’s VAT number validation service (VIES) to check a customer or supplier’s VAT number, are advised that UK VAT numbers will no longer be part of this service after 29 March 2019.
+VAT registration checks: Businesses that currently use the EU’s VAT number validation service (VIES) to check a customer or supplier’s VAT number, are advised that UK VAT numbers will no longer be part of this service after an exit with no deal.

-If they need to check a UK VAT registration after that time, they can use the UK VAT number checker, which will be on GOV.UK from 29 March 2019.
+If they need to check a UK VAT registration after that time, they can use the UK VAT number checker, which will be on GOV.UK from the exit date.
 Businesses have been asked to consider how these new arrangements affect their business processes, for example IT systems

 VAT MOSS: Some businesses use the UK’s VAT Mini One Stop Shop (MOSS) to declare sales of digital services to consumers in the EU.
-They can continue to use the UK’s MOSS portal in the normal way to submit and pay their returns for the first quarter of 2019.
-This return should include supplies made between 1 Jan 2019 and 11pm on 29 March 2019 (the quarter 1 2019 return).
-The normal submission deadline of 20 April 2019 will apply.
+They can continue to use the UK’s MOSS portal in the normal way to submit and pay their returns until the UK leaves the EU.
 However, they will not be able to use the UK’s MOSS portal to declare VAT on sales of digital services to UK and EU consumers that are made after the UK leaves the EU.
 If they wish to continue to use MOSS after the UK leaves the EU they will need to register for MOSS in an EU member state.
-They should do this by 10 April 2019.

 For those who export goods to the EU, for example, you should consider the implications of a worst case scenario.
 This would be that the UK will leave the EU without any trade deal and all exports and imports to the remaining EU countries will now be subject to tariffs under the rules of the World Trade Organisation (WTO).
 It is also important to remember that 57% of UK exports go to non-EU countries and might already be subject to tariffs or quotas depending on the arrangements the EU customs union has with the destination country.
 Some exporters will therefore already be familiar with customs procedures, but extending them to all exports will clearly come at a cost.
 A more serious problem will be faced by those UK exporters who only export to the EU, for whom applying customs procedures will be entirely new.
 In the event of "no deal", the transitional and ongoing costs for these businesses could be considerable in the short-term.
 You can find the WTO and EU third-country rates online.